 The International Rescue Committee has been working in Lebanon since 2012 and reached more than 180,000 people across the country in 2025 with health, education, protection and livelihood services.

 Despite the volatile security situation, the IRC and its partners are mobilizing to respond to the urgent needs of displaced families and continuing our critical work.
-We focus on ensuring people can access essential health services, mental health support, emergency cash assistance, and protection services—with particular attention to children, women and survivors of violence.
+We focus on ensuring people can access essential health services, mental health support, and protection services—with particular attention to children, women and survivors of violence.

 A nurse gives a vaccine to a young girl in Lebanon.